“Dearly beloved,

 …all the time.
 But I liked this one a lot.

 From the album of the same name, Elton by this point was achieving artistic triumph again and again.
-And his star was shining brighter at every release.
+And his star was shining brighter with every release.

 The single will enter the chart…